 These general guidelines will help you identify your business capabilities:

-In future instalments in this series, we will go into more detail on capability-based planning, analysis, relationships with other business architecture concepts, and more.
-Meanwhile, our whitepaper may provide you with some more insights in our thinking on the subject.
+In future installments in this series, we will go into more detail on capability-based planning, analysis, relationships with other business architecture concepts, and more.